misho-dimitrov/shiftability-lab/content/home/welcome.md

 </p>

 <h4> <span style="color:white"> Making a difference  </span> </h4>
-<p> <div style="text-align: justify; text-justify: inter-word; margin-right: -640px; width: 100\%; color:white; font-size:14.0pt"> We hope that our projects will expedite the discovery and development of novel strategies to tackle some of the difficulties that some people with conditions like autism experience daily.
+<p> <div style="text-align: justify; text-justify: inter-word; margin-right: -640px; width: 100\%; color:white; font-size:14.0pt"> We hope that our projects will expedite the discovery and development of novel strategies to tackle some of the difficulties that neurodivergent (e.g. autistic) people experience daily.
 We hope that this provides more options for people to support their mental health and well-being while also preserving every person’s strengths and skills. </div>
 </p>
 </section>